-3 deaths in Missouri as tornado strikes state capital
+Tornado hits Missouri capital as deadly storms sweep state

 “There’s basically one building that’s basically one story now,” he said.

-The National Weather Service said it had received 22 reports of tornadoes by late Wednesday, although some of those could be duplicate reporting of the same twister.
+The weather service said it had received 22 reports of tornadoes by late Wednesday; some could be duplicate reporting of the same twister.

 One tornado skirted just a few miles north of Joplin, Missouri, on the eighth anniversary of a catastrophic tornado that killed 161 people in the city.
 The tornado caused some damage in the town of Carl Junction, about 4 miles (6.44 kilometers) north of the Joplin airport, where several injuries were reported.

+The severe weather was expected to continue Thursday as the storms head east.
+Forecasters at the Storm Prediction Center say parts of the Ohio Valley and the Mid-Atlantic could see tornadoes, large hail and strong winds.
+Forecasters say the area most at risk for bad weather Thursday includes Baltimore and Pittsburgh.

 Storms and torrential rains have ravaged the Midwest, from Texas through Oklahoma, Kansas, Nebraska, Iowa, Missouri and Illinois.

-Two barges broke loose and floated swiftly down the swollen Arkansas River in eastern Oklahoma on Wednesday, spreading alarm downstream as they threatened to hit a dam.

 Authorities urged residents of several small towns in Oklahoma and Kansas to leave their homes as rivers and streams rose.

-The Arkansas River town of Webbers Falls, Oklahoma, was one such town.
-Town officials ordered a mandatory evacuation Wednesday afternoon because of the river’s rising level.

-But Wednesday evening, a posting on the town’s official Facebook page sounded the alarm about the runaway barges for its 600 residents: “Evacuate Webbers Falls immediately.
+Two barges broke loose and floated swiftly down the swollen Arkansas River in eastern Oklahoma, spreading alarm downstream as they threatened to hit a dam.
+A posting on the official Facebook page of Webbers Falls, Oklahoma, said the runaway barges posed a dire threat to the river town’s 600 residents: “Evacuate Webbers Falls immediately.
 The barges are loose and has the potential to hit the lock and dam 16.
 If the dam breaks, it will be catastrophic!!
 Leave now!!”

-There was no word by midnight Wednesday where the barges were on the river, but local television stations showing live video of the river and the lock and dam said they had not yet arrived.

-The Arkansas River was approaching historic highs, while the already high Missouri and Mississippi Rivers were again rising after a multi-day stretch of storms that produced dozens of tornadoes.
-Forecasters predicted parts of Oklahoma, Missouri and Kansas could see more severe weather on Thursday.
+Authorities located the barges Thursday morning, stuck on rocks in the swollen river.
+The Oklahoma Highway Patrol says the barges were still tied together, and crews were working to secure them.

+Still, the Interstate 40 bridge and a state highway bridge remain closed over the Arkansas River at Webbers Falls as a precaution, according to the Oklahoma Department of Transportation.
+Over Memorial Day weekend in 2002, a barge struck the Interstate 40 bridge pier at Webbers Falls, causing part of the bridge to collapse into the Arkansas River.
+Fourteen people died after their vehicles plunged into the water.

-Deaths from this week’s storms include a 74-year-old woman found early Wednesday morning in Iowa.
+Deaths from this week’s storms include a 74-year-old woman found early Wednesday in Iowa.
 Officials there say she was killed by a possible tornado that damaged a farmstead in Adair County.
 Missouri authorities said heavy rain was a contributing factor in the deaths of two people in a traffic accident Tuesday near Springfield.

-A fourth weather-related death may have occurred in Oklahoma, where the Highway Patrol said a woman apparently drowned after driving around a barricade Tuesday near Perkins, about 45 miles (72 kilometers) northeast of Oklahoma City.
-The unidentified woman’s body was sent to the state medical examiner’s office to confirm the cause of death.
-Oklahoma Department of Emergency Management spokeswoman Keli Cain said she isn’t yet listed as what would be the state’s first storm-related death.
+Missouri’s three tornado deaths bring to seven the number of deaths from storms this week.
+Officials in Oklahoma confirmed Wednesday that flooding was responsible for the death of a woman who drowned while driving around a barricade near Perkins, about 45 miles (72 kilometers) northeast of Oklahoma City.